Coronavirus toll at 1000 GMT Saturday

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-The country with the highest number of deaths compared to its population is Hungary with 285 fatalities per 100,000 inhabitants, followed by Czech Republic with 274, Bosnia-Herzegovina 261, Montenegro 238 and Bulgaria 236.
+The country with the highest number of deaths compared to its population is Hungary with 294 fatalities per 100,000 inhabitants, followed by the Czech Republic with 277, Bosnia-Herzegovina with 268, Montenegro 244 and the Republic of North Macedonia 243.

 As a result of corrections by national authorities or late publication of data, the figures updated over the past 24 hours may not correspond exactly to the previous day's tallies.